JallRex/100DaysOfCode/README.md

 **Started Interim Project 33**

 - Added files and started adding html for the project.
 Based on an existing site CodeCademy*

+## Day 50!
+(6.jan)

+    styled project 33, added images, backgrounds and buttons and positioned it.
+    Based on inspiration from CodeCademy Site.

+**Finished Interim Project 33**